exaloop/codon/README.md

 > **A strongly-typed and statically-compiled high-performance Pythonic language!**

-Codon is a programming language for computationaly intensive workloads.
+Codon is a programming language for computationally intensive workloads.
 With a Python-compatible syntax and a host of domain-specific features and optimizations, Codon makes writing high-performance software as easy as writing Python code, and achieves performance comparable to (and in many cases better than) C/C++.

 **Think of Codon as a strongly-typed and statically-compiled Python: all the bells and whistles of Python, boosted with a strong type system, without any performance overhead.**